jissac/web_scraper/README.md

-# Web Scraper in Python
+# Web Scrapers in Python
 ### Scraping websites using Python
 ---